javapathfinder/jpf-wiki-sync/Support-Java-10-for-JPF-CORE.md

 Split packages are not allowed since Java 9's [Project Jigsaw](http://openjdk.java.net/projects/jigsaw/quick-start) (packages having the same name exist in different modules).
 So in order to compile a model class we need to patch it.
 But since we had sources for multiple modules in the same tree in [src/classes][classes-dir], we first separated them into directories based on their respective modules, for ease of compilation.

-The new directory structure looks like the following:
+The new directory structure looks as follows:
 ```
 ├── classes
 │   ├── gov